EdenKupe/anarchysf/pages/h/001300 Robert A. Heinlein.md

 Alex Comfort was thinking specifically of  _The Puppet Masters_ when he mused, in 1961, that "it is hard to tell whether  some of the fantasies of science fiction are paranoiac or merely satirical".

 For M. Eagle, writing in _Freedom_ in  1969, Heinlein's _Revolt in 2100_ "describes the overthrow of a  theocratic dictatorship in the USA and its replacement by the Covenant, by which all citizens can do anything they wish providing no harm is done to others.
 A  social contract indeed!"

+Margaret Killjoy, in her <a href="https://substack.com/home/post/p-203267349">substack</a> in 2026, noted, of _Tunnel in the Sky_, that it was probably her favourite Heinlein work: "It’s a libertarian but empathic story.
+One that serves as apologia for colonization but is still woven through with an interesting sort of kindness and was consciously intended to teach 'woke' lessons to 1950s boys reading pulp sci-fi."

 _Double Star_ is included in Evan  Lampe's <a href="http://tashqueedagg.wordpress.com/2013/01/28/robert-a-heinlein-double-star-franchise-politics-and-the-virtues-of-empire/"> blog</a>.
 Easterbrook describes it as "Heinlein's first foray into explicitly  libertarian thought" (p555).